 Contact details for City Vision University are given below.

 |Theological & Ministerial Studies

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2018-2019, 83 students took at least one online class at City Vision University.
-This is a decrease from the 137 students who took online classes the previous year.
+In 2020-2021, 154 students took at least one online class at City Vision University.
+This is an increase from the 127 students who took online classes the previous year.